 Secondhand Smoke Facts

-Secondhand smoke is a mixture of two forms of smoke that come from burning tobacco: side-stream smoke (the smoke from the lighted end of a cigarette) and mainstream smoke (the smoke exhaled by a smoker).
+Secondhand smoke is a mixture of two forms of smoke that come from burning tobacco: side-stream smoke (the smoke from the lighted end of a cigarette) and mainstream smoke (the smoke inhaled and exhaled by a smoker).
 Side-stream smoke is more toxic than mainstream smoke, as it has much higher concentrations of cancer-causing substances.
 There is no safe level of exposure to secondhand smoke.

 The dangers of secondhand smoke are immense.
 It is classified as a Class A carcinogen, as it has been proven to cause cancer in people.
 Secondhand smoke contains more than 7,000 chemicals — 250 are known to be harmful, and at least 70 cause cancer.
 In fact, secondhand smoke kills nearly 50,000 nonsmokers each year.

 Secondhand Smoke and Children

 Secondhand smoke can affect children in harmful ways, as their bodies and lungs have not yet fully developed.
 Exposure to secondhand smoke leaves them at greater risk for serious health issues, such as ear infections, lung infections, asthma attacks, bronchitis and more.

 The level of secondhand smoke a child is exposed to is directly proportional to the likelihood of the child becoming a smoker as an adolescent or an adult.

 Furthermore, youth smokers are more likely to develop severe levels of nicotine addiction compared to adults.
 That leads to continued tobacco use as they grow older, leading to long-term health effects of tobacco addiction.